 I was struck by the willingness of all those involved to keep the overall mission in focus.
 While simultaneously maintaining an openness to different approaches

 A recurring theme for me was the impressive ability of all the stakeholders to keep the long time horizons from impacting an ability to make decisions.
 The ultimate goal was geopolitical empire building.
 It was a very long term investment in resources requiring significant patience for the end result to become a reality.

 “The military code of the fidalgos valued heroic personal”

 Honor, was a major contributing factor that kept the loyalty to the longterm vision on course.

 Although honor was an important factor for keeping long term loyalty, there were other incentives that must align for the success of the longterm campaign.

-The people risking their lives for the conquest were granted an ability to retain booty and stolen possessions.
+The adventurers had an ability to retain booty and stolen possessions.
 They were able to personally profit.

 The alignment of incentives was a critical element of the overall campaign.
 As it is in modern times.
 Take care of your people and they will take care of you.